 Like so many people around the world right now, our family is re-evaluating our regular activities and making sure that what we’re doing during this ever-evolving situation is safe for ourselves and everyone in our community.

-While schools, public recreation facilities, and playgrounds are no longer options, health experts currently agree that the outdoors is one of the few locations that remains a good place to engage in physical activity and reduce stress.
+Health experts currently agree that the outdoors is one of the few locations that remains a good place to engage in physical activity and reduce stress.

 According to the Government of Canada website about COVID-19, the list of things you can do at this time (if you’re not in self-isolation) includes going outside for a run, a bike ride, or to walk the dog— so long as you make sure you stay at least two metres from people who don’t live with you.